MichaelNguyen756/DynamicForm/README.md

   2. Run "yarn run start", to start building the React project itself.

 Notes:
-  - Amount of time spent on this project: 2 hours (Including setting up Webpack and Babel)
+  - Amount of time spent on this project: 2 hours and 30 minutes (Including setting up Webpack and Babel)